balfieri/aws/README.md

 <p>
 Now when you type "get_instance" it will return your master instance id.
-This is IMPORTANT because many of the script described next will use get_instance to get the default instance id for operations.
-You can often override it, but usually you don't want to.
+This is IMPORTANT because many of the scripts will use get_instance to get the default instance id for operations.
+You can usually override it, but usually you don't want to.
 </p>

 <h3>Install Software On Your Master Instance</h3>

 <p>
-Log into the master instance and install apps that aren't there and you might need such as C++:
+SSH into the master instance and install apps that aren't there that you might need, such as C++:
 </p>

 <pre>